 Supervisors are responsible for ensuring that workforce members are provided the opportunity to meet the mandatory certification requirements of their acquisition position and career field.
 In order of priority, spaces must be allocated to employees for training:

 - (a) Required by law,

 - (b) Established as mandatory by Bonneville and training is needed to qualify an incumbent for their position,

-- (c) To become eligible for the next higher career Level after completion of mandatory training for incumbent positions,

-- (d) For new assignments,
+- (c) For new assignments,

-- (e) That is "desired/elective," and
+- (d) That is "desired/elective," and

-- (f) Other.
+- (e) Other.

 5.7 TRAINING SOURCES